Call of Duty Modern Warfare multiplayer wants to become the adult Fortnite

 You won't find zombies in Call of Duty Modern Warfare – that's never been in the spirit of this more realistic game.
 That's always been more of a Black Ops thing.

+The new tactical sprint and door breaching moves are also bound to add a twist to your approach when taking on enemies, especially in limited 2v2 and 6v6 matches.
+They're more fast-paced and less chaotic – in a good way.

-Are these changes enough to compete with Fortnite when it comes to attracting a more adult audience?
-We'll know when Modern Warfare makes its return to a decidedly different battlefield on October 25.
+Are these changes enough to compete with Fortnite when it comes to attracting an audience that has moved on to Battle Royale games?
+We'll know after Modern Warfare makes its return to a decidedly different video game battlefield on October 25.

-Something that won't change is a console exclusivity for one platform.
-PS4 gamers will get early access to the multiplayer beta on September 12 (two days after the suspected iPhone 11 launch date).
+Something that won't change is console exclusivity for one platform.
+PS4 gamers will get early access to the multiplayer beta on September 12 (which is two days after the suspected iPhone 11 launch date).
 Everyone on Xbox One and PC should get access a week later, according to Infinity Ward.